Sam Roberts-Smith: Career

-2020 saw Roberts-Smith perform in the historic timber town of Jarrahdale at ‘Opera at the Mill’, a joint venture between WA Opera and the Shire of Serpentine.
-In March, Roberts-Smith travelled to Sau Paulo Brazil to again perform with The Ten Tenors.
+2020 saw Roberts-Smith perform in the historic timber town of Jarrahdale at ‘Opera at the Mill’, a joint venture between West Australian Opera and the Shire of Serpentine.
+In March, Roberts-Smith travelled to São Paulo, Brazil, to again perform with The Ten Tenors.
 Due to the global spread of COVID-19, the tour was cancelled before performances took place.
-In October 2020, as West Australian social distancing restrictions eased, Roberts-Smith performed the role of Guglielmo in Mozart's Cosi fan tutte for West Australian Opera, the first major opera company to return to live performance with a fully staged production in Australia.
+In October 2020, as West Australian social distancing restrictions eased, Roberts-Smith performed the role of Guglielmo in Mozart's Così fan tutte for West Australian Opera, the first major opera company to return to live performance with a fully staged production in Australia.

-Roberts-Smith has a Master's degree in Human Resource Management from Edith Cowan University and appears on the ECU School of Business and Law's 2021 Dean's List.
+Roberts-Smith has a master's degree in Human Resource Management from Edith Cowan University and appears on the ECU School of Business and Law's 2021 Dean's List.